 Commercial use of any still photographs is prohibited unless permission is obtained from the NCAA.
 Specific areas will be designated for photographers, and these areas will be limited by priority and space.
-Please see Appendix G for further information regarding photography done at the championships.

 PHOTOGRAPHY AREA POLICIES

 The media coordinator shall be prepared to designate "photographer positions," should media requests warrant it.
 "Prime" positions should be given to NCAA Photos and/or Getty Photos, or otherwise rotated among members of the media.
 All special requests (i.e., placing a remote camera on the backboard) must be approved by NCAA staff or site representatives.